-- 1. In the Manager, select the Azure Active Directory > User accounts category. - 2.
+- In the Manager, select the Azure Active Directory > User accounts category. - 2.
 Select the user account in the result list. - 3.
 Select the Directly assign subscriptions task. - 4.
-Click Add and in the Azure Active Directory subscription menu, select an Azure

-Active Directory subscription.
+Click Add and in the Azure Active Directory subscription menu, select an Azure Active Directory subscription. - 5.
+Save the changes.